pixelscan-fingerprint-checker/pixelscan-browser-fingerprint-check/README.md

-# 🌐 Pixelscan – Browser Fingerprint & Privacy Checker
+# 🌐 Pixelscan – Browser Fingerprint Checker

 **Pixelscan** is the easy way to check your antidetect setup.
 With one click, you can see if fingerprints, DNS, proxies, or location info reveal you, so you can fix leaks fast and stay undetected while managing multiple accounts, scraping, or automation.